Go back

 • Take your prescribed medicines as directed, especially antihypertensives.

-• If you take benzodiazepines (e.g., Xanax), refrain from taking it just on the day of your infusion, if possible.
+• If you take benzodiazepines (e.g., Xanax), consider holding your dose on the day of your infusion, if possible.

 What to Bring: